dizpers/simple-mitm-proxy/README.md

-# simple-mitm-proxy (docs WIP)
+# Simple MITM proxy

-Implementation of simple MITM proxy, which will change content of the page
+Implementation of simple MITM proxy, which will change content of the page.

 # EN